Schultz Fire Reforestation in Arizona

 These ponderosa pine forests previously consisted of open, “park-like” stands of ponderosa pine trees.
 Natural lightning-caused fires and frequent low-intensity burning by Native Americans marinated the Forest’s healthy state.
 Over the last century, decades of fire suppression, grazing and logging have produced dense second growth forests that are particularly vulnerable to severe wildfire.
 During the summer of 2010, the Schultz Fire erupted on the Coconino, quickly burning more than 15,000 acres.
 Following the fire, monsoon rain storms fell near Flagstaff, triggering massive mud slides that endangered local water supplies.

-With the support of our leading reforestation partner, the Salt River Project, we are working very closely with Forest Service staff to reforest the Schultz Fire area over the last three years.
-With their support, we’ve planted more than 129,000 native ponderosa pine seedlings across the areas that were most severely impacted by the fire.
+With the support of our leading reforestation partner, the Salt River Project, we are working very closely with Forest Service staff to reforest the Schultz Fire area over the past several years.
+With their support, we’ve planted more than 230,000 native conifer seedlings across the areas that were most severely impacted by the fire.
 Each seedling was locally cultivated with seeds collected from nearby healthy forests and planted with seedling protectors to ensure that the seedlings are not damaged by deer and elk.

 As seedlings are planted and begin to take root, a new forest will be re-established.
 Reforestation on the Schultz Fire burned area will help ensure clean water supplies for communities downstream, enhanced wildlife habitat for the species that depend on this area, and increased recreational experiences for thousands of forest visitors.